 The promise of “reward” or threat of “punishment” for believing or not believing misses the mark of God’s intention.
 In Islam, such threats are both coercive and temporal.
 They literally force conversions upon people by threatening severe punishment.
 In the message and methods of many Christian evangelicals the threats and promises are spiritual and eternal.
 In both cases, the motivation to “believe” is self-serving and not as God intended.

 Here is one way to look at it.
 Do you love a spouse to avoid punishment?
 Wouldn’t THAT be a horrible relationship.
 Do you love a spouse to get a reward?
 Sometimes.
-(I won’t go there).
-But is that the best motivation for love?
+Hopefully that is only a subsidiary “perk.”
+Are either of these the best motivation for love?
+Not really.
 These are selfish and self-serving reasons.

 Another example: Think of your favorite singer.
 You think the world of him or her.
 You respect them for their talent and dedication to be as great as they are.
 You get a chance to meet them in person, not to satisfy your own passion, but to convey a message of praise and encouragement to them – telling them how they make you feel when you hear them sing and how much you appreciate their music.
 Was that selfish on your part?
 I didn’t think so.